 Introduction to Construction Project Management

-Construction project management is a different aspect of project management although it requires primary management skills but also demands continuous monitoring over an environment that is quite certain to change with time.
+Construction project management is a different aspect of project management; although it requires primary management skills, but also demands continuous monitoring over an environment that is quite certain to change with time.
 In a construction project, there is a number of factors that need to be in line with each other to make the project stable.
 A project manager is the first person who will hear about the changes first and on the field.
 Here we will see the different areas of CPM and what are the roles and responsibilities it offers.

 What is Construction Project Management (CPM)?

-Construction Project management can be defined as supervision, guidance, and regulation of a project from an early stage to its completion by maintaining effective communication within the project team.
+- Construction Project management can be defined as supervision, guidance, and regulation of a project from an early stage to its completion by maintaining effective communication within the project team.

 Roles and Challenges as a Construction Project Manager

 The role of a construction manager is a challenging one and involves a lot of real-time management.
-We will discuss here every aspect of the role.

-Making an Effective Communication Channel
+2. Making an Effective Communication Channel

-“Studies show that when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average project managers only spend 8-12%”
+“Studies show that when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average project managers only spend 8-12%.”